patricegautier/unifiZabbix/README.md

 # Graphs

 If everything is working you should be able to see data flowing in the Monitoring > Latest Data section of Zabbix.
 Time to set up some graphs..
-Unfortunately Zabbix doesn't to have a good way to share graphs as it does for templates, so here is a quick rundown of what I have setup..:
+I have some basic graphs setup in the templates themselves, unfortunately Zabbix doesn't to have a good way to share the fancier graphs as it does for templates, so here is a quick rundown of what I have setup..:

 ## UDMP|USG Wan Download